Steve Forbes: Other political activities

 In March 2013, Forbes participated in an NPR broadcast Intelligence Squared debate with James Grant, Frederic Mishkin and John R. Taylor Jr. concerning the motion "Does America Need A Strong Dollar Policy?".

+Forbes endorsed Donald Trump in the 2016 United States presidential election.

 Personal life

 In 1971, he married Sabina Beekman.
 They have five daughters, including Moira Forbes.
 Forbes appeared alongside his family on Larry King Live during his 1996 presidential campaign.
 Forbes has been a resident of Bedminster, New Jersey.

 Forbes rides Amtrak trains and was a passenger on board the 2016 Chester, Pennsylvania, train derailment.